wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-configure.md

 		display_errors=On
 		upload_max_filesize=10M

-3. Deploy your web site.
+3. Deploy your web app.
-4. Restart the web site.
+4. Restart the web app.
 (Restarting is necessary because the frequency with which PHP reads `.user.ini` files is governed by the `user_ini.cache_ttl` setting, which is a system level setting and is 300 seconds (5 minutes) by default.
-Restarting the web site forces PHP to read the new settings in the `.user.ini` file.)
+Restarting the web app forces PHP to read the new settings in the `.user.ini` file.)

 As an alternative to using a `.user.ini` file, you can use the [ini_set()] function in scripts to set configuration options that are not system-level directives.